luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 sbatch -N 1 -c 8 --mem=40GB --wrap="matt get_ifeatures introns.tab START END SCAFFOLD STRAND ENSEMBL_GENEID $GTF $FASTA Hsap 150 | matt add_cols introns.tab -"
 ```

-Table introns.tab now contains for all introns information about their genomic coordinate, gene, and their intron features including sequences like intron sequence, splice site sequences, sequences of up/down-stream exons.
+`introns.tab` contains for all intron information about their genomic coordinate, gene, and their intron features including intron sequence, splice site sequences, sequences of up/down-stream exons.

 introns.tab can now be used as input for  [cmpr_introns](http://matt.crg.eu/#cmpr_introns).
 This will extract features for all introns of its input table and append them to the input table.
 As a consequence, the input table  **must not**  already contain columns with identical column names because column names in a table must be unique.
 Hence, from introns.tab we select only the important columns and neglect the already added columns with intron features.